 - a1.
-The student alleges that their rights to a fair hearing were violated. - a2.
-New evidence: The student alleges that new evidence that was not available for the original hearing might impact the decision of responsibility or determination of sanction.
+The student alleges that there were procedural irregularities that or that their right to a fair hearing was violated which affected the outcome of the matter. - a2.
+New evidence: The student alleges new evidence that was not reasonably available when the determination of responsibility was made that could affect the outcome of the matter.